-The resurgence of bed bugs in recent years has brought new meaning to the old saying "Sleep tight.
+The resurgence of bed bugs in recent years has brought renewed relevance to the old saying, "Sleep tight.
 Don't let the bed bugs bite."
-Almost unheard of after World War II, the ban on DDT and the increase in international travel are largely blamed for their reemergence and while beds may be ground zero for these pesky bugs, they can be found almost anywhere including hospitals, airplanes, movie theaters and even department stores.
+Almost unheard of after World War II, the ban on DDT and the increase in international travel are largely to blame for their reemergence, and while beds may be ground zero for these pesky bugs, they can be found almost anywhere, including hospitals, airplanes, movie theaters and even department stores.

 Bed Bug Control from Arrow Exterminators

-If you suspect a bed bug infestation, you should contact a licensed pest professional like Arrow Exterminators immediately.
-Arrow will thoroughly inspect your home or business for evidence of bed bugs for a fee of $250.
-If an infestation is found, Arrow will design a comprehensive plan to eliminate the problem and $200 of your initial inspection fee will be applied to the cost of treatment.
-Effective bed bug control is crucial, and our professionals get the job done right.
-Contact us to learn more about our bed bug control.
+If you suspect a bed bug infestation, you should contact a licensed bed bug exterminator immediately.
+Arrow will conduct a thorough bed bug inspection for your home or business for a fee of $250.
+If an infestation is found, we’ll design a comprehensive plan for complete bed bug removal and control, and $200 of your initial inspection fee will be applied to the cost of treatment.
+Effective bed bug control is crucial, and our professional exterminators get the job done right.
+Contact us to learn more.

 Order a Free Whole Home Evaluation

 - The Health Risks Associated With Bed Bugs

 Unless a person has an allergic reaction to a bed bug bite, the physical health effects consist of "itchy" and "annoying" unsightly red welts.
 These can be treated with an oral antibiotic or hydrocortisone cream.
 While there is no evidence that bed bugs spread any diseases, there can be lasting emotional and psychological effects from an infestation.

 - Anyone Can Get Bed Bugs